cris1/mastervolt-php/README.md

 See further in this document what to do if you have some other model and still want to use this class.

-This class does **not** support mutiple devices on a single RS-485 interface.
+This class does **not** support multiple devices on a single RS-485 interface.
 I've read somewhere that bigger mastervolt devices are implemented as two devices in a single box.
 As such, they are not supported.
 I want to implement this, but I have no way to test it.
 If you have such a Mastervolt device, please contact me at casper@langemeijer.eu